sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 Fill in your Sourcegraph external URL with `/.api/github-webhooks` as the path and make sure it is publicly available.

 The **Content Type** of the webhook should be `application/json`.
 Generate the secret with `openssl rand -hex 32` and paste it in the respective field.
-This value is what you need to specify in the external service config.
+This value is what you need to specify in the GitHub config.

 Click on **Enable SSL verification** if you have configured SSL with a valid certificate in your Sourcegraph instance.